Australian Dollar (AUD)

 -

-Pound Australian Dollar (GBP/AUD) Exchange Rate Climbs on US Debt Ceiling Pessimism Australian Dollar (AUD) GBP to AUD Pound Sterling (GBP)
+Pound Australian dollar (GBP/AUD) exchange rate strengthens on sticky UK inflation Australian Dollar (AUD) GBP to AUD Pound Sterling (GBP)

 -